Azure/kubernetes-hackfest/labs/windows/labs/monitoring/alerting-part2.md

 ### Update the Alert Manager Config with the WebHook Details

-1. Go to your 'alertmanager.yaml' file and update the 'recievers' section as follows, providing your logic app URL:
+1. Go to your 'alertmanager-secret.yaml' file and update the 'recievers' section as follows, providing your logic app URL:

-    ```yaml
+    ```bash
     "receivers":
     - "name": "Default"
     - "name": "Watchdog"
     - "name": "Critical"
         "webhook_configs":
-    - "url": "<Insert Logic App URL"
+        - "url": "INSERT YOUR LOGIC APP URL"
         "send_resolved": true
+    - "name": "null"
     ```

-1. We need to put this back into the secret, which means we need to base64 encode the file
+1. Now we can apply this updated secret.

     ```bash
-    cat alertmanager.yaml|base64
-    Imdsb2JhbCI6CiAgInJlc29sdm....truncated.....IkNyaXRpY2FsIg==
-    ```

-1. Copy the base64 encoded string and update the alertmanager-main-generated.yaml file you created above and replace the value of 'alertmanager.yaml' with your base64 encoded string.

-1. We need to remove the references to the previous owner of the manifest file, so from the metadata section, remove all fields except 'name' and 'namespace'.
-Your file should look as follows:

-    ```yaml
-    apiVersion: v1
-    data:
-      alertmanager.yaml: Imdsb2...truncated...kNyaXRpY2FsIg==
-    kind: Secret
-    metadata:
-      name: alertmanager-main-generated
-      namespace: monitoring
-    type: Opaque
-    ```

-1. Now we replace the existing secret.

-    ```bash
-    kubectl replace -f alertmanager-main.yaml -n monitoring
+    kubectl apply -f alertmanager-secret.yaml -n monitoring
     ```

 1. Now if we go back and try to trigger our alert and the resolve the alert, we should see the messages arrive in our Teams chat.